ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.dotnet.markdown

 {PANEL/}

-{PANEL:Two subscription workers that are waiting for each other}
+{PANEL:Subscription workers with a primary and a secondary node}

 Here we create two workers:

-* The main worker with the `TakeOver` strategy that will take over the other worker and take the lead
+* The primary worker, set with a `TakeOver` strategy, will take the lead over the secondary worker.
-* The secondary worker that will wait for the first worker to fail (due to machine failure etc.)
+* The secondary worker, set with a `WaitForFree` strategy, will take over if the primary worker fails (e.g. due to a machine failure).

-The main worker:
+The primary worker:
 {CODE waiting_subscription_1@ClientApi\DataSubscriptions\DataSubscriptions.cs /}

 The secondary worker:
 {CODE waiting_subscription_2@ClientApi\DataSubscriptions\DataSubscriptions.cs /}

 {PANEL/}